acc-wp/acc_user_importer/README.md

 The plugin provides the following 2 web pages for configuration:

 ### ACC Admin
-- how to access to the National website
+- parameters to access the National website
 - what username to assign new members
-- whether to update username for an existing user (normally set to NO)
 - What role to assign new members
 - periodic Cron timer interval
 - A button to manually trigger the Membership update